 Represent Sibelco North America, a high quality quartz mining and recovery company located in North Carolina, with regard to public comments in support of a draft NPDES permit issued by the North Carolina Department of Environmental Quality regarding Sibelco North America’s operations.
 The public comments were submitted in response to comments submitted in opposition of the NPDES permit by the citizen activist group.

 Represented major chemical company with regard to development of a highly contentious titanium mine in Georgia.
 Kilpatrick Townsend was brought in to assist with a county and environmental activist community effort to regulate mining in the county, which would have had the effect of substantially reducing or eliminating the opportunity for mining on the subject land.
 Kilpatrick Townsend effectively stopped the County ordinance from being passed and was able to negotiate a more acceptable agreement with the County, which will allow mining to continue while addressing many of the citizen concerns.

 Represent a group of scrap metal recyclers that have been named as Potentially Responsible Parties for the Chemetco Superfund Site in Illinois.
 This work includes oversight of steering committee activities, negotiation of an Administrative Order on Consent, assessment of liability issues, and other related environmental issues.

 Represent Glynn County, Georgia with regard to the purchase of a major brownfields property, which currently is listed on the federal Superfund list.
 This work involved negotiation of a purchase agreement with a Fortune 100 company and obtaining other Brownfields protection, including a “Ready for Reuse” determination from U.S. EPA.

-Assisted the client with removal of a legacy brownfields property from the Georgia Hazardous Site Inventory through new protections provided under the recently-enacted Georgia Voluntary Remediation Program.
+Assisted client with removal of a legacy brownfields property from the Georgia Hazardous Site Inventory through new protections provided under the Georgia Voluntary Remediation Program.